 All the serological analyses were performed at the Norwegian Veterinary Institute in Oslo.
 All inconclusive or positive samples in the routine tests were re-tested with specified reference tests.
-If the result still was positive or inconclusive for another agent than H1N1pdm, at least 20 pigs in the herd from which the sample originated were resampled.
-If there was no clinical sign of disease in the herd, and all these samples were negative for the infection, a single inconclusive or positive sample in the surveillance programme was considered false positive.
+When the result was still positive or inconclusive for another agent other than H1N1pdm virus, then the herd in question was resampled by selecting at least 20 more new pigs.
+If this herd had no detectable clinical sign of disease and all these samples were negative for the infection, a single inconclusive or positive sample in the surveillance programme was considered false positive.